 These weapons would cross a fundamental moral threshold by allowing machines to select and engage targets and make life or death decisions without any direct human control.

-Fully fledged “killer robots” have yet to be used on the battlefield.
-However, there are concerns that the development of fully autonomous weapons could have devastating consequences and must be prevented before countries risk entering into arms races and significant investment, technological momentum, and acceptance into military doctrine makes it more likely they will be widely used on the battlefield.
+We are concerned that the development of fully autonomous weapons could have devastating consequences and must be prevented before countries risk entering into arms races and significant investment, technological momentum, and acceptance into military doctrine makes it more likely they will be widely used on the battlefield.